What is Palliative Medicine?

 The Palliative Medicine Team

 A Consultant provided and Consultant led Palliative Medicine service was established in the Mid-West in January 2000.
-The department and service has grown since then and now comprises three Consultants in Palliative Medicine, Dr Marian Conroy, Dr Feargal Twomey and Dr Michael Lucey, two Specialist Registrars, one Registrar, two Senior House Officer’s (SHO’s) from the GP vocational training scheme and one Senior House Officer (SHO)from the Mid-West medical training scheme.
+The department and service has grown since then and now comprises four Consultants in Palliative Medicine, Dr Marian Conroy, Dr Feargal Twomey, Dr Michael Lucey and Dr Val O’Reilly, two Specialist Registrars, one Registrar, two Senior House Officer’s (SHO’s) from the GP vocational training scheme and one Senior House Officer (SHO)from the Mid-West medical training scheme.

 The medical consultants are shared appointments with the University Hospital Limerick and are members of the Joint Department of Medicine in the Mid-West.
 They also provide clinical support and guidance to the Clinical Nurse Specialists in St John’s Hospital, Limerick, Ennis General Hospital and Nenagh General Hospital.